m3dwards/parity-website/content/faqs/_index.md

 # FAQs

 ### What is a ‘local currency’?
-Parity is a zero-interest credit facility in an alternative currency called PRX (<span class="parity-currency"></span>).
-The currency is always equal in value to GBP, but you can only spend it with local vendors in the network.
+Parity offers a zero interest overdraft in an local currency (<span class="parity-currency"></span>).
+The currency is always equal in value to GBP (<span class="parity-currency"></span>1 = £1) and you can spend it within the marketplace.
+Local businesses post offers and promotions within the marketplace.
 Parity boosts liquidity of its users and facilitates new trade opportunities in your local business community.

 <br>

 ### Zero-interest credit facility?
 How does it work?
-With all of our accounts you start with a credit facility that you can immediately spend in the network.
-You later sell in PRX (<span class="parity-currency"></span>) to top it up.
+With all of our accounts you start with a zero interest overdraft that you can immediately spend in the network.
+You later sell in the local currency (<span class="parity-currency"></span>) to top your overdraft back up.
 As long as you are a Parity member there is no interest, hidden costs or deadlines for repayment.
-Parity credit facility boosts your local spending power and supports cash flow.
+Parity overdraft boosts your local spending power and supports cash flow.

 <br>

 ### What about taxes?
 How do I use PRX in my business accounts?
 Parity is easily integrated in your business accounts as another method of payment or line in your balance sheet.
-It’s like cash, but it’s not - so you can’t use PRX (<span class="parity-currency"></span>) for everything.
-Taxes have to be paid in GBP and that’s why we allow blended transactions, PRX (<span class="parity-currency"></span>) and GBP (£), so that your business can benefit from this extra liquidity without missing cash when needed.
+It’s like cash, but it’s not - so you can’t use the local currency (<span class="parity-currency"></span>) for everything.
+Taxes have to be paid in GBP and that’s why we allow blended transactions, half local currency (<span class="parity-currency"></span>) and GBP (£), so that your business can benefit from this extra liquidity without missing cash when needed.

 <br>